google/quota-monitoring-solution/README.md

 # Quota Monitoring and Alerting

-> An easy-to-deploy Data Studio Dashboard with alerting capabilities, showing usage and quota limits in an organization or folder.
+> An easy-to-deploy Looker Studio Dashboard with alerting capabilities, showing usage and quota limits in an organization or folder.

 Google Cloud enforces [quotas](https://cloud.google.com/docs/quota) on resource